-Le Consort is a unique chamber music ensemble bringing together four young musicians who interpret the trio sonata repertoire with enthusiasm, sincerity, and modernity.
+Le Consort, a unique chamber music ensemble, brings together four young musicians who perform the trio sonata repertoire with enthusiasm, sincerity and modernity.